thowell/RoboDojo.jl/README.md

 For more details, see our paper: [Fast Contact-Implicit Model-Predictive Control](https://arxiv.org/abs/2107.05616) and the related [repository](https://github.com/thowell/ContactImplicitMPC.jl).

-If you are interested in using this package for your research or there are features you would like implemented, please reach out to [Taylor](thowell@stanford.edu) or [Simon](simon-lc@stanford.edu).

 ## Installation
 ```
 git clone https://github.com/thowell/RoboDojo.jl